matrix-org/matrix-spec-proposals/attic/v1_registration_login.rst

 Registration and Login
 ----------------------

-Clients must register with a home server in order to use Matrix.
-After registering, the client will be given an access token which must be used in ALL requests to that home server as a query parameter 'access_token'.
+Clients must register with a homeserver in order to use Matrix.
+After registering, the client will be given an access token which must be used in ALL requests to that homeserver as a query parameter 'access_token'.

 If the client has already registered, they need to be able to login to their account.
-The home server may provide many different ways of logging in, such as user/password auth, login via a social network (OAuth2), login by confirming a token sent to their email address, etc. This specification does not define how home servers should authorise their users who want to login to their existing accounts, but instead defines the standard interface which implementations should follow so that ANY client can login to ANY home server.
+The homeserver may provide many different ways of logging in, such as user/password auth, login via a social network (OAuth2), login by confirming a token sent to their email address, etc. This specification does not define how homeservers should authorise their users who want to login to their existing accounts, but instead defines the standard interface which implementations should follow so that ANY client can login to ANY homeserver.
 Clients login using the |login|_ API.
 Clients register using the |register|_ API.
 Registration follows the same general procedure as login, but the path requests are sent to and the details contained in them are different.